Cambodian New Year

 Bay Khom (បាយខុម, Bay Khŏm) is a game played by two children in rural or urban areas during their leisure time.
 Ten holes are dug in the shape of an oval into a board in the ground.
 The game is played with 42 small beads, stones or fruit seeds.
 Before starting the game, five beads are put into each of the two holes located at the tip of the board.
 Four beads are placed in each of the remaining eight holes.
 The first player takes all the beads from any hole and drops them one by one in the other holes.
 He or she must repeat this process until they have dropped the last bead into a hole that lies besides any empty one.
 Then they must take all the beads in the hole that follows the empty one.
 At this point, the second player may have his turn.
 The game ends when all the holes are empty.
 The player with the greatest number of beads wins the game.
 It is possibly similar to congkak.

+Klah Klok is a popular dice game from Cambodia.
+Players place bets on which pictures they think will appear on three dice with pictures on each side.
+The dice are then rolled into a bowl, and players win if one or more of their chosen pictures appear.
+There are six pictures to choose from and these are the stag (sometimes replaced with a tiger), gourd water bottle, rooster, fish, crab, and prawn.
+If more than one of their chosen pictures appears on the dice, their winnings are multiplied.